 I remember when I first started my garage door company back in 2015.
 I signed up for everything I could find because I wanted to learn what would work, and I wanted as much exposure as possible.
 I signed up for HomeAdvisor, Yelp, and Groupon.
 Well, today, while shopping for my son’s birthday party in January, I googled, “Rockin Jump in Buford GA”.
 Guess what?
 Groupon took the money from Rockin Jump and bought the #1 spot in Adwords and even used their name.
 What does this mean?
 They’re hijacking the traffic from searchers looking for the business in hopes to offer specials they can’t get anywhere else.
 Groupon then takes a portion of the sale.

 So what do you do?
-Use them, like they use you.
+Use them, as they use you.
 When Google promotes them in search results, go all in, especially for services that you don’t rank well for yet.

 What this boils down to is managing your budget and paying attention to your market.